chqzeng/WaterSatOnCloud/README.md

 # WaterSatOnCloud
 Water specific Satellite Imagery processing on Cloud Platforms

-This project includes tools we developed when attending the [Harmful Algal Bloom Detection Challenge](https://www.drivendata.org/competitions/143/tick-tick-bloom/)
+This project includes tools we developed when attending the <a href="https://www.drivendata.org/competitions/143/tick-tick-bloom/" target="_blank">Harmful Algal Bloom Detection Challenge</a>

 ## Introduction
 This repository provides tools for collecting Sentinel-2 MSI (S2MSI) and Landsat 8/9 (LST8) matchups with in situ water samples and building bio-optical models that derive water properties, such as [Chl], of small water bodies through remote sensing.